-Imported red fire ants are of great concern to the viability of bog turtle nests and survival of juvenile bog turtles.
+Although not yet documented in a bog turtle wetland in NC, the fire ant is of great concern to the viability of bog turtle nests and survival of juvenile bog turtles.
+(Shutterstock)

 Increased Predation

 Data suggest that low nest success and juvenile survival are important limiting factors for turtles in general (Congdon et al. 1983) and specifically for bog turtles in North Carolina (Tutterow et al. 2017; Knoerr et al. 2020).
 We have very few bog turtle populations in the state with all age classes represented (i.e., many have only adults), so something is out of balance.
 Also, we have documented high predation rates at some sites over multiple years.
 A recent study on nest success in four populations in North Carolina found that only 28% of eggs hatched, with the highest egg survival being 60% at one site and predation accounting for much of the nest failure (Knoerr et al. 2020).
 Mesopredators accounted for 68% of egg predation and small mammals were responsible for 31% of egg predation (Knoerr et al. 2020).
 A recent Maryland predation study observed approximately 40% of eggs preyed upon at one site and as many as 74% at another over a 2-year period (Byer 2015).
 Additionally, Macey (2015) documented a 62% predation rate over a 4-year period at 24 unprotected nests across nine sites in southeastern